Iruvar Ullam (1963 film): Soundtrack

 The film's soundtrack and background score were composed by K. V. Mahadevan, while the lyrics for the songs were written by Kannadasan.
 A. L. Raghavan initially sang the song "Buddhi Sigamani", picturised on M. R. Radha, in a manner that would match Radha's hoarse voice, but Prasad did not accept this and told Raghavan to sing with a melodious voice.
 When Radha objected to Prasad's decision, Prasad said he would have the song recorded with a melodious voice, and if Radha did not like the final recording, it would be excluded from the film; after listening to the final recording, Radha approved.

 Release and reception

 Iruvar Ullam was released on 29 March 1963, and distributed by Sivaji Films.
 It was promoted as a "newspaper cutting that featured pencil sketches of two hearts", each displaying the name of the lead actor and actress.
 On 9 April, The Indian Express wrote that it "has one significant and rare virtue.
 Its basic dramatic design is of a lightly pleasant variety, with the sweet underlining of a playful romance".
 On 21 April, the magazine Kalki positively reviewed the film, praising Saroja Devi for delivering a very natural performance.
 The film was a commercial success, running for over 100 days in theatres.
+Lakshmi who saw the film was shocked with the twist of the protagonist being blamed for the murder as she felt the film completely deviated from her novel.